 Dam and lock at Lindsay

-Report on meeting with Trent Severn Waterway management
+Report of recent meetings with Trent-Severn Waterway management

-The Scugog lake Stewards (SLS) reached out to the water level manager of TSW about management of the Lindsay dam to ensure the best possible water level throughout the year, about installing a second water level gauge in Port Perry, about moving forward an SLS walleye spawning bed proposal that we had submitted to them some time ago, and of course with other members of their management team — finalizing the all important permits required for the Lake Scugog Enhancement Project.
+The Scugog lake Stewards (SLS) reached out to the new management team at the Trent-Severn Waterway about the necessity and importance of sensitive management of the Lindsay dam to ensure the best possible water level throughout the year, about installing a second water level gauge in Port Perry, about moving forward an SLS walleye spawning bed proposal that we had submitted to them some time ago, and about finalizing the all important permits required for the Lake Scugog Enhancement Project.

-Rather than a simple one-on-one meeting, the entire management team of the Trent-Severn Waterway gave presentations about each of their position responsibilities.
-Obviously, much time had been put in by each manager to present the nature of their positions which gave us a better opportunity to know them better and to open up channels of communication.
-We had an opportunity to let them know about our mandate, organization, strategic plan and business priorities with emphasis on the similar goals.
-The response from TSW was excellent although quite different than expected.
+We have had an opportunity to let them know about our mandate, organization, strategic plan and business priorities with emphasis on the similar goals on all these important items.
+The response from TSW was excellent.
 This will enable much better communication in order to ensure that Lake Scugog is understood both from an environmental point of view and from the point of view of the importance of sensitive dam management to our economic health.
 In tandem with their helping us, we have committed to help them educate the community about some of the reasons for TSW management actions.

 We will be following up with individual managers depending on our SLS committee perspectives.